oomlout/oomlout_oomp_builder/navigation/oobb/part/smd_magazine/04_04_18_nm_16_mm_tape_width_3_mm_tape_thickness_ex_3/part/readme.md

-# Oobb Part Smd Magazine 04 04 18 Nm 16 Mm Tape Width 3 Mm Tape Thickness Ex 3
+# Oobb Part SMD Magazine 04 04 18 Nm 16 mm Tape Width 3 mm Tape Thickness Ex 3

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base